Background to the Post

 WCG has a comprehensive staff training program, offering leadership training for those wanting to progress and an employee health and wellbeing programme to support our staff when they need it most.

-- GCSE Grade C or above in English and Mathematics, or Level 2 equivalent qualification.
+- GCSE Grade C or above in English and Mathematics, or Level 2 equivalent qualification or a willingness to gain this.

-- Working knowledge of information technology such as e-mail, the internet and other software applications.
+- Working knowledge of information technology such as e-mail, the internet and other software applications, including assistive technologies.

 - Previous experience of working in Further Education.